fathima-farhath/Text-Transformer/README.md

 # Text-Transformer
-React project which performs the convertion of text to different forms
+React project which performs the convertion of text into different forms.